-I want to thank the project team for their hard work and dedication to their project despite the challenges of Covid-19 and childbirth!
-This project was conducted by the team of Dr. Jana Dengler, Michelle Jennett, Dr. So Youn Rachel Kim, Tobi Lam, and Dr. Yasbanoo Moayedi, and this project was part of the Translational Research Program (https://trp.utoronto.ca/).
-I also want to thank Joseph Ferenbok, the director of the TRP program, who gave me the opportunity to teach this course.
-Dr. Payal Agarwal was my co-instructor in this course, and Fahimeh Rajabiyazdi was my invaluable teaching assistant in this and several other courses.
+I want to thank the VC project team for their hard work and dedication to their project despite the challenges of COVID-19 and childbirth!
+This project was conducted by team of Dr. Jana Dengler MD, MASc, Michelle Jennett, HBA, MSc., Dr. So Youn Rachel Kim, MD, FRCSC, Tobi Lam, MSc., Dr. Yasbanoo Moayedi, MD.

+This project was part of Translational Research Program https://trp.utoronto.ca/

+I want to thank Joseph Ferenbok, PhD, the Director of TRP programme who gave me the opportunity to teach this course.
+Dr. Payal Agarwal MD my co-instructor in this course and Fahimeh Rajabiyazdi my invaluable teaching assistant in this and several other courses.